 We recommend that you get a copy of a recent scan of the battery before purchasing or settling the price.
-Most dealers will scan the batteries and show the results if you ask, but otherwise get someone from your local EV Owners group to assist, or you can do it yourself by following the instructions at http://flipthefleet.org/resources/nissan-owners-how-to-scan-your-battery/.
+Most dealers will scan the batteries and show the results if you ask, but otherwise get someone from your local EV Owners group to assist, or you can do it yourself by following the instructions at https://flipthefleet.org/resources/nissan-owners-how-to-scan-your-battery/.
 You can then compare your prospective purchase against the tables and graphs below that show the latest statistics from the Flip the Fleet database.

 Battery State of Health versus year of manufacture

 Nissan Leaf SoH is measured by LeafSpy (upper) and dashboard ‘bars’ (lower) for cars.
 The graphs show the percentiles: 50% is the middle of the pack (half have a higher SoH and half lower); 5% of the EVs have a SoH less than the 5th percentile, and 95% above it.
 Please note that there is uncertainty in these values, especially in estimating the 5% and 95% percentiles, so caution is required when comparing a car to this data.

 Be aware that the top (twelfth) bar on the Leaf’s battery health display (extreme right of the dashboard) is worth more than the bars below it i.e. the 12th bar drops off when the SoH drops to around 85%.
 Thereafter each remaining bar drops off about equally, and each is worth about 6.25% of charge holding capacity.
 Therefore a 10-bar Leaf is likely to have a SoH somewhere between 72.5 and 78.75% SoH.

-The data presented in this post were for the September 2017 data upload cycle i.e. as reported in the first few days of October 2017.
+The data presented in this post were for the May 2023 data upload cycle i.e. as reported in the first few days of June 2023.

 If you buy an EV, please sign up at www.flipthefleet.org and contribute your data for the people following you: this is a “By EV owners, for future EV owners” approach.

-Henrik Moller & Dima Ivanov
+Daniel Myall, Henrik Moller, and Dima Ivanov